IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 ## Creating Node.js Actions

-Review the following steps and examples to create your first JavaScript Action.
+Review the following steps and examples to create your first JavaScript action.

 1. Create a JavaScript file named 'hello.js' with these contents: